-- Turn the water on. - While sitting in the operator's position on the tractor, re-start the engine and place the throttle lever in the Fast " position.
+- · Turn the water on. - While sitting in the operator's position on the tractor, re-start the engine and place the throttle lever in the Fast " position.

-IMPORTANT: Recheck the area making certain the area is clear
+IMPORTANT: Recheck the area making certain the area is clear.

-- 7. Move the tractor's attachment clutch control to the "EN-GAGED" position.
+- Move the tractor's attachment clutch control to the "ENGAGED" position.
 Remain in the operator's position with the cutting deck engaged until the deck is cleaned. - Move the tractor's attachment clutch control to the "DISENGAGED" position.
 Turn the ignition key to the STOP position to turn the tractor's engine off.
-Turn the water off. - 9.
-Pull back the lock collar of the nozzle adapter to disconnect the adapter from the nozzle washout port. - 10.
-Move the tractor to a dry area, preferably a concrete or paved area.
+Turn the water off. - Pull back the lock collar of the hose connector to disconnect the connector from the nozzle washout port. - Move the tractor to a dry area, preferably a concrete or paved area.
 Place the attachment clutch control in the "ENGAGED" position to remove excess water and to help dry before putting the tractor away.